Deepen your knowledge of events unique to Japan|List of traditional events and annual festivals

 Conclusion of a marriage

 A yuninoh is an engagement ceremony in which money and goods are handed over by the families of the two engaged couples.
-The male family member gives the betrothal money and the betrothal gift, and the female family member gives a letter of acceptance, signifying the union of the two families.
-In recent years, it is not uncommon to hold a simple ceremony of "yunaeru" or to omit the ceremony and hold a dinner party for both families to meet each other.
+The male family member gives the betrothal money and the betrothal gift, and the female family member gives the letter of acceptance, signifying the union of the two families.
+In recent years, it is not uncommon to hold a simple ceremony of "yuninou" or to omit the ceremony and hold a dinner party for both families to meet each other.

 Longevity Celebrations

 Longevity celebration is an event to celebrate the longevity of family members who have reached a certain age.
-One of the most famous longevity celebrations is the "kanreki" (60th birthday), which is celebrated at the age of 61 (full 60 years old).
+One of the most famous longevity celebrations is the "kanreki" (60th birthday), which is celebrated at the age of 61 (full 60 years of age).
 The color of the celebration clothes is determined for each milestone, and it is customary to wear a red "chanchanko" when celebrating the kanreki (60th birthday).

-To ward off bad luck
+To ward off misfortune and evil spirits

 In this issue, we have explained about events that are unique to Japan.
-Some of the annual events are ceremonies that have continued traditionally in Japan, while others originated in foreign countries, were introduced to Japan, and have evolved in their own unique way.
+Some of the annual events are rituals that have continued traditionally in Japan, while others originated in foreign countries, were introduced to Japan, and have evolved in their own unique way.
 All of these events are now generally enjoyed by many people as seasonal traditions.
 Why not enjoy these seasonal and life-celebrating events while thinking about their origins and meanings?